seantrott/seantrott.github.io/cv.md

 ### Conference Proceedings

+Trott, S., & Bergen, B. (2022).
+Can a pressure against homophones explain phonological neighborhoods?.
+In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 44, No. 44).

 Jones, C. R., Chang, T. A., Coulson, S., Michaelov, J. A., **Trott, S.**, & Bergen, B. (2022).
 Distrubutional Semantics Still Can't Account for Affordances.
 In Proceedings of the Annual Meeting of the Cognitive Science Society (Vol. 44, No. 44).

 **Trott, S.**, & Bergen, B. (2021).
 RAW-C: Relatedness of Ambiguous Words, in Context (A New Lexical Resource for English). *ACL-IJCNLP-2021*. [[Link to paper]](https://arxiv.org/abs/2105.13266) [[link to dataset and code]](https://github.com/seantrott/raw-c)